 7th > November > 2007 Archive

 Microsoft has officially announced "the next generation of Windows Live."
 Whatever that means.
+We think it means that Microsoft has removed the beta tag from a group of Redmond-built tools you may or may not be interested in using.

 Microsoft has fired its chief information officer (CIO) barely two years after he was appointed to the post.
+Stuart Scott was cut loose following an investigation into a "violation of company policies".
+Microsoft is not saying anything more on the matter.

 The nightmare of a dying mobile phone or iPod battery while miles from a power socket could soon become history.
 Australia's national science agency has received AUD4.4m (£2m/€2.8m/USD4m) to develop a jacket that powers electronic gadgets.

 The United Kingdom had one of the slowest growing PC markets in Europe in the three months ended 30 September.
+In total, Western Europe bought 13.8 million computers, up 17.7 per cent on last year and mainly driven by the consumer market and "back-to-school" purchases.

 The presence of strong regulators in the telecoms market encourages investment, according to a report by the European Competitive Telecommunications Association (ECTA).